By Dr. John A. Papa, DC, FCCPOR(C)

-Physical activity during the winter season can place unique demands on the body that can predispose you to injury.
-The good news is there are strategies that can be employed to help prevent cold-related injuries.
+Physical activity during the winter season can place unique demands on the body that can predispose you to injuries such as:

 Below are some of the strategies that can be used to prevent cold-related injuries:

-· Use safe snow shoveling techniques.
-Get professional training and advice while learning the skills of a particular activity such as skiing or snowboarding to help minimize the chance of injury.
+✅ GET PROFESSIONAL TRAINING - while learning the skills of a particular activity such as skiing or snowboarding to help minimize the chance of injury. 🏂